scalameter/scalameter/home/gettingstarted/index.md

 Having the tests being run automatically with each changeset ensures that some of the existing functionality hasn't been (in)advertently lost.
 In serious software projects a changeset is automatically rejected if it does not pass the tests.
-The idea is to closely supervise what kind of changes go in, and what are their effects.
+The idea is to closely supervise what kind of changes go in, and what their effects are.
-A red flag is raised quickly if you've done something wrong.
+A red flag is raised quickly if you try to do something you're not supposed to.

 <div class="imageframe">
   <img src="/resources/images/santa.png"></img>